 As we have previously covered, in performance-based marketing campaigns, the advertiser pays solely when the desired conversion takes place, such as a sale, lead or click.
 This means that the role of performance marketing managers is crucial in driving results.
 Usually, they get a budget to spend on advertising and to do the media planning for performance marketing campaigns to reach the advertiser’s target audience.
 Working closely with advertisers, they are responsible for setting and measuring ad campaigns.

 This means that successful performance marketers must be apt at data-driven decision-making.
 They use a combination of analytical, strategic, creative, and technical skills.
 They must be able to move fast through these skills and switch gears on a daily basis.
 We ask – what makes a good performance marketer?
+What performance marketer skills should one possess to succeed in their job?

 What makes a good performance marketer?
+What are the most important performance marketing manager skills?

 1. Performance marketers keep themselves educated with the latest trends